SoftwareIntrospectre/RecipeAPI/README.md

 # RecipeAPI
-Recipe API that I created.
-Purpose is to apply knowledge about building APIs in Flask (Python).
+Recipe API that I created in Flask (Python).
+Purpose is to create a convenient way to share recipe data, and make it customizable.

+I wanted this to exist because reworking recipes for various allergies, substitutions, etc. proved to be tedious.